kili-technology/kili-python-sdk/README.md

             label_file.write(label.json_response(format='simple'))
 ```

-See a detailled example in this [recipe](https://docs.kili-technology.com/recipes/exporting-assets-and-labels).
+See a detailed example in this [recipe](https://docs.kili-technology.com/recipes/exporting-assets-and-labels).

 More ways to export in other formats (YOLO, Pascal VOC) are described [here](docs/label_export.md).